 Never one to fear away from testing drum and bass on genre-defining tracks from stadium status artists, with Days Go By, High Contrast nabs the iconic riff and vocals from Stevie Knicks’ Edge of Seventeen.
 He also uses a vocal sample from the Fleetwood Mac frontwoman from which the song gets its name.
 As the Days Go By, it perhaps didn’t age all that well, until recently when it was revived under a much-revamped 2019 mix.

 Sample: The Beach Boys – God Only Knows

 Among the most famed and internationally-recognised Beach Boys songs, God Only Knows was next on the list for High Contrast’s catalogue of inspirations.
-Supercharging the song with a newfound DnB energy, reminiscent in style to the aforementioned Remind Me, the song is more of a cover-come-homage to the 1996 classic than a sample.
-And while the results are an undoubted celebration of The Beach Boys, it again sheds more light on the versatility and ever-profound legacy of drum and bass.
+Supercharging the song with a newfound dnb energy, reminiscent in style to the aforementioned Remind Me, the song takes direct inspiration from Betty Everett’s cover.
+And while the results are an undoubted celebration of The Beach Boys, it again sheds light on the ever-profound versatility of drum and bass.